GurixD/Bing-Reward/README.md

 # Bing-Reward
 Does requests to bing.com to win bing reward points

-You should put a shortcut of this in a folder to run on startup ("shell:startup" for windows)
+Create a shortcut of this, add the "-p" argument to the target and put it in a folder to run on startup ("shell:startup" for windows)